 The Association exists to make small grants in support of its charitable aims from the interest received on its founders' bequests.
-We were pleased to offer just under 35 grants to individuals and institutions over the current period.
+We were pleased to offer just under 20 grants to individuals and institutions over the current period.
 These grants offer support for student fees, artistic endeavours and anthroposophically based medications and therapies.
-The effect of the coronavirus pandemic has resulted in fewer applications from institutions and artistic projects whilst the number of individual and student applications has risen.
+Applications received remain lower than in previous years and a number of grants were subsequently not taken up.